A career in the skilled trades

 • build a resumé for their postsecondary plans and future employment

-All Ontario school boards with high schools offer co-op programs.
-Contact your cooperative education or guidance department, or your school principal for more information.
+All Ontario school boards with high schools offer co-op.
+Contact your school’s cooperative education teacher or guidance department or your school’s principal for more information.

-We are increasing skilled trades awareness and exposure in schools so there are more opportunities for students to develop interests and skills that can lead to careers in the skilled trades.
+We are increasing skilled trades awareness and exposure in schools so it gives younger students more opportunities to develop interests and skills that can lead to careers in the skilled trades.

-Education and career/life planning helps students from kindergarten to Grade 12 develop the knowledge and skills they need to make informed choices for their education, career and life outside school.
-Learn about the education and career/life planning process.
+Students learn about skilled trades in the classroom and develop the knowledge and skills they need to make informed choices for their education, career and life outside school through:

-The updated Grade 10 career studies course has an enhanced focus on education planning and career pathways that lead to the skilled trades.
-It also takes a deeper look at careers in high-growth industries such as STEM disciplines.
+• the updated Grade 10 career studies course, with an enhanced focus on education planning and career pathways that lead to the skilled trades and a deeper look at careers in high-growth industries such as STEM disciplines

-Hands-on, real world learning, also known as experiential learning, can offer students across all grades the chance to learn beyond the classroom and explore different career options, while building their skills to prepare for the jobs of tomorrow.
+Students across all grades can learn beyond the classroom and explore different career options, while building their skills to prepare for the jobs of tomorrow, through other learning opportunities, such as:

 • career fairs